wandi-ssal/secure-application-logger/README.md

 <div align="center">

-<u>Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application library that validates and generates application log message during development and deployment.</u>
+<ins>Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application library that validates and generates application log message during development and deployment.</ins>

 </div>